GirinChutia/GirinChutia/readme.md

 ### [Summer Challenge on Writer Verification, National Conference on Computer Vision, Pattern Recognition, Image Processing and Graphics 2023 (NCVPRIPG'23) - 2nd Position](https://vl2g.github.io/challenges/wv2023/)

-The Writer Verification task began as a way to detect potential fraud in the banking sector by verifying signatures.
-This task is difficult because people's handwriting can vary significantly, making it necessary for the model to learn these variations.
-The task becomes even more complex in offline settings, where dynamic information about the writing process is not available, such as when writing on electronic equipment.
-The task of the challenge was to given a pair of handwritten text images, automatically determine whether they are written by the same writer or different writers.
+The Writer Verification task originated as a method to detect potential fraud in the banking sector by verifying signatures.
+This is a challenging problem due to the natural variation in handwriting styles.
+The complexity increases in offline settings, where dynamic writing process data is unavailable.
+The challenge involved determining, from a pair of handwritten text images, whether they were written by the same person or by different writers.

 [Solution Codebase](https://github.com/GirinChutia/NCVPRIPG2023_SummerChallengeOnWriterVerification_TeamInkSq)